SparkDevNetwork/Rock-SQL-Library/README.md

 This is a public repo that contains SQL statements that are helpful in the day to day administration of Rock.

 # Contributing Guidelines
+>SQL can be dangerous as it's outside of the castlewall.
+In Rock the C# models provide things like data integrity checks and business logic validation.
+They also are much less prone to breaking changes.
+SQL in Rock should be used for administration and on rare cases reporting, but only after all other reporting options have been considered. **The goal of this repo is in no way an encouragement to add more dynamic SQL reports in your environment.** To do so would be to add more risk to the day-to-day operations of your reporting strategy.

 The goal of this repo is not to provide a list of every SQL script imaginable, but rather a highly curated list of generally helpful and quality written SQL.
 If you have such a script feel free to send a PR.
 We will be selective of what we add, so please don't expect every PR to be accepted.
 Scripts not matching the